uviclibraries/twine/github.md

 nav_order: 6
 parent: Workshop Activities
 ---
-# Publish Your Twine Story on the Web Using GitHub Pages
+# Publish Your Twine Story or HTML Files on the Web Using GitHub Pages
 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

 1. Signup for a GitHub Account (if you’d like you can watch this narrated video on YouTube of the [GitHub account creation process](https://youtu.be/ovCRBERA1NQ){:target="_blank"}):